Jennie Livingston: Subsequent works

 Two of Livingston's short films, Hotheads and Who's the Top?, explore queer topics.
 Hotheads, a 1993 documentary created through the AIDS research-friendly Red Hot Organization, explores two comedians' responses to violence against women: cartoonist Diane Dimassa, and writer/performer Reno.
 Hotheads was shown on MTV and KQED and released on Polygram Video as part of Red Hot's No Alternative compilation.

 Who's the Top?, Livingston's first dramatic short film, premiered at Berlin International Film Festival in 2005, and stars Marin Hinkle, Shelly Mars, and Steve Buscemi.
 The film, a lesbian sex comedy with musical numbers, also features 24 Broadway dancers choreographed by Broadway choreographer John Carrafa.
 The film screened at more than 150 film festivals on nearly every continent, including theatrical runs at Boston's Museum of Fine Arts and London's Institute of Contemporary Arts.

 Through the Ice is a digital short, commissioned in 2005 for public television station WNET-New York, about the accidental drowning of Miguel Flores in Prospect Park, Brooklyn and about the dog-walkers who tried to save him; the film was also seen at the 2006 Sundance Film Festival.

 In 2011, Livingston set up a Kickstarter campaign to support her film project Earth Camp One.
 A non-fiction feature-length film, it is a memoir/essay about grief, loss, and a hippie summer camp in the 1970s, also a broader exploration of how Americans view loss and impermanence, including collective political loss, and queer identity in relation to loss.
 Livingston first started working on the project in 2000, wanting to explore the topics of loss and grief after having lost her father, mother, grandfather, uncle, and brother between 1990 and 2000.
 The film's status has been "post-production" on imdb.com since December 2014.

 Livingston has also been developing Prenzlauer Berg, an ensemble episodic project set in the art worlds of New York and East Berlin in the late 1980s.

 In 2011, Livingston directed a video for Elton John's show The Million Dollar Piano at Caesars Palace in Las Vegas; the piece is a series of black and white moving-image portraits of a variety of New Yorkers that accompanies the song "Mona Lisas and Mad Hatters".
 The show ran for 7 years.

 Livingston has taught and lectured worldwide, including teaching courses at Yale, Brooklyn College, and Connecticut College.
 Fellowships have included the Guggenheim Foundation, the Getty Center, the German Academic Exchange (DAAD), The MacDowell Colony, and the National Endowment for the Arts (NEA).

-Since 2018, Livingston has been a consulting producer on the FX TV drama series Pose, which is "heavily inspired" by her documentary Paris Is Burning.
+From 2018, Livingston was a consulting producer on the FX TV drama series Pose, which is "heavily inspired" by her documentary Paris Is Burning.